foundry-rs/book/src/forge/differential-ffi-testing.md

 Forge runs `npm --prefix differential_testing/scripts/ --silent run generate-root-cli {numLeaves} {hexEncodedLeaves}`.
 This calculates the Merkle root for the input data using the reference JavaScript implementation.
 The script prints the root to stdout, and that printout is captured as `bytes` in the return value of `vm.ffi()`.

 The test then calculates the root using the Solidity implementation.

 Finally, the test asserts that the both roots are exactly equal.
-If not, the test fails.
+If they are not equal, the test fails.

 #### Differential fuzzing against OpenZeppelin's Merkle Proof Library
 You may want to use differential testing against another Solidity implementation.
 In that case, `ffi` is not needed.
 Instead, the reference implementation is imported directly into the test.